jonasespelita/gomid/README.md

 The after phase, happens after the handler is executed.
 In this code you will have access to the response.

-If you have three middlewares attached (as in the image above), this is the expected order of execution:
+If you have three middlewares attached, this is the expected order of execution:

 - `middleware1` (before)
 - `middleware2` (before)